vvvkor/laravel-cms-base/README.md

 ### Use WYSIWYG CKEditor (optional)

-You can use CKEditor for visual formatting of texts
+You can use CKEditor for visual formatting of texts.
 ```
 $ composer require unisharp/laravel-ckeditor
 ```